-7 Ways to Break Through Your Business Challenges During Small Business Week
+7 Ways to Bust Through Your Business Challenges in Small Business Week

 More than half of Americans either own or work for a small business, and these businesses create about two out of every three new jobs in the U.S. each year.
 National Small Business Week, which is celebrated every spring, began in 1963 to recognize the contributions of small businesses to the economic well-being of America.
 During the week-long event, the U.S. Small Business Administration celebrates the impact of small business owners from all 50 states and U.S. territories.

 If you are one of the millions of small business owners celebrating Small Business Week, you know all too well the challenges that come with being a business owner.
 It can be difficult to find the time you need to focus on growing and improving your business when you are knee-deep in managing it.
 This is why you should take advantage of Small Business Week and take time to tackle a project that will jumpstart your business, boost your productivity, or get your marketing process off the ground.
 It is time to dust off those projects that have taken the back burner to more important business needs and knock it out of the park this week.